-Exempt development PDA self assessable development PDA assessable development Column 1 Column 2 Column 3A Permissible development Column 3B Prohibited development Column 1 1.
-All development specified in Schedule 1.
-2. Any of the following uses: Dwelling house - where complying with the acceptable solutions in the Queensland Development Code (QDC), MP1.1 - Design and siting standards for single detached housing and MP1.2 - Design and siting standards for single detached housing.
-Home based business - if home based child care Park - if not including lighting Substation Utility installation - if not a waste transfer station or not involving refuse disposal.
-Any of the following uses where within an existing building and either not involving building work or involving minor building work, except if the land is identified on Constraint maps 3b and 3d in Schedule 3: Caretaker's accommodation Home based business Sales office.
-Column 2 Column 3A Permissible development All development, including development not defined in Schedule 2, other than development mentioned in Schedule 1 or Columns 1, 2 and 3B.
-Column 3B Prohibited development Adult store Animal husbandry Animal keeping Aquaculture Brothel Bulk landscape supplies Cemetery Crematorium Detention facility High impact industry Intensive animal industry Intensive horticulture Low impact industry Nightclub entertainment facility Outdoor sales Research and technology industry Special industry Transport depot Utility installation - if a waste transfer station of involving refuse disposal Warehouse.
+A Accepted development PDA Accepted subject to requirements PDA Assessable development Column 1 Column 2 Column 3A Permissible development Column 3B Prohibited development All development specified in Schedule 1.
+Any of the following uses: Dwelling house - where complying with the acceptable solutions in the Queensland Development Code (QDC), MP1.1 - Design and siting standards for single detached housing on lots under 450m2 and MP1.2 - Design and siting standards for single detached housing on lots under 450m2 and MP1.2 - Design and siting standards for single detached housing on lots 450m2 and over.
+Home-based business - if home-based child care Park - if not including lighting Substation Utility installation - if not a waste transfer station or not involving refuse disposal.
+Any of the following uses where within an existing building and either not involving building work or involving minor building work, except if the land is identified on a relevant City Plan overlay map18: Caretaker's accommodation Home-based business Sales office.
+Nil.
+All development, including development not defined in Schedule 2, other than development mentioned in Schedule 1 or Columns 1, 2 and 3B.
+Adult store Animal husbandry Animal keeping Aquaculture Brothel Bulk landscape supplies Cemetery Crematorium Detention facility High impact industry Intensive animal industry Intensive horticulture Low impact industry Medium impact industry Nightclub entertainment facility Outdoor sales Research and technology industry Special industry Utility installation - if a waste transfer station or involving refuse disposal Warehouse.